Treasures of Central America

 There are few parts of the world that offer such diversity as awe-inspiring Central America.
 Our incredible 29-day itinerary features four of the most stunning countries in the region: Panama, Costa Rica, Honduras and Guatemala.

 Panama is the starting point for this tour with a boat cruise along one of man’s greatest engineering masterpieces, the Panama Canal.
 Next stop is Costa Rica with its erupting volcanoes, spectacular wildlife and primeval cloud forest of Monteverde.
 For many people, the jewel in the crown of this sparkling tour is Guatemala.
 We visit the stunning colonial city of Antigua, before heading for the shores of magnificent Lake Atitlan, described by English writer Aldous Huxley as ‘the most beautiful lake in the world’.
 Crossing the border into Honduras, we visit Copan, one of the most spectacular centres in the Mayan world, built around the fifth century AD, before crossing back into Guatemala to continue our journey north to the Rio Dulce and Livingston.
-Finally, we enjoy a candle-lit dinner in the heart of the breathtaking ruins of Tikal, the greatest of all the Mayan archaeological sites.
+Finally, we head into the heart of the breathtaking ruins of Tikal, the greatest of all the Mayan archaeological sites.
 This remarkable journey is an eclectic mix of breathtaking natural beauty, ancient heritage sites and diverse cultural experiences.

 Tour Fitness Level: Moderate

 - Boat cruise on the Panama Canal

 - Ride on the historic Panama rail line between the Pacific and Atlantic oceans